• Skip to primary navigation

 Instructions

-• Put the crushed biscuits in a bowl and pour on the melted butter and orange zest.
+• Put the biscuit crumbs in a large bowl and pour over the melted butter and orange zest.
 Mix to combine.

-• Press the biscuit crumb base into the mini tart tins (making sure the biscuit extends up the sides to create a hollow for the ganache filling).
+• Press the biscuit crumb base into the 4 mini tart tins 8-10cm diameter (making sure the biscuit extends up the sides to create a hollow for the ganache filling).
 Place in the fridge for 1 hour to chill (or 30 minutes in the freezer).

 • Place the chopped chocolate orange and dark chocolate into a heatproof bowl.